-Whether you’re a whiskey aficionado or novice, you should seek out the unmarked entrance to downtown’s Multnomah Whiskey Library.
-The roomy bar, with its leather chairs and wood-paneled walls, feels like private lounge.
-It retains some of that exclusive ambience, especially when members skip the perennial line to access reserved seats.
+Whether you’re a whiskey aficionado or novice, you should seek out the unmarked entrance to Multnomah Whiskey Library in downtown Portland.
+The roomy bar, with its leather chairs and wood-paneled walls, feels like a private lounge.
+It retains some exclusive ambiance, especially when members skip the perennial line to access reserved seats.
 The wait is worth it, though.
-Once inside, request a recommendation from the collection of 1,500+ bottles of whiskey and other spirits.
+Once inside, request a recommendation from the collection of 1,500+ bottles of whiskey and other spirits, or order a table-side-made Old Fashion.
 Not up for the wait?
-Try the Green Room, downstairs from the library.
+Try the Green Room downstairs from the library.

 If you prefer sipping a perfectly made, high-proof cocktail in a more casual setting, The Garrison is the spot.
 This dog-friendly St. Johns neighborhood bar can deliver a variety of vibes, everything from a cozy, dimly-lit room to outdoor seating around a lively fire pit.
 In warmer weather, their breezy, sunshine-filled patio is perfect for people-watching or sharing a plate of Pastificio d’Oro’s delicious, handmade pasta with friends.